openwisp/openwisp-docs/tutorials/hotspot.rst

 ------------------------------

 The :doc:`WiFi Login Pages application <../user/wifi-login-pages>`.
-allows those users who have logged in previously and who use a browser which supports cookies
+allows users who have logged in previously, and who use a browser which supports cookies
 (not all mini-browsers that are used for captive portal logins do), to automatically log in without entering their credentials again.